History Part II: 1964-1979

-In the first four years of our existence, The Arc – Jefferson, Clear Creek & Gilpin Counties made enormous strides in furthering opportunities for children and young adults with intellectual and developmental disabilities (I/DD) in our community.
-We originally organized to create educational classes in the public schools, and although Jefferson County wasn’t picked for a State pilot program for education of students with I/DD, we successfully lobbied our school district to participate anyway.
+In the first four years of our existence, The Arc – Jefferson, Clear Creek & Gilpin Counties made enormous strides.
+We originally organized to create educational classes in the public schools, and although Jefferson County wasn’t picked for a state pilot program for education of students with I/DD, we successfully lobbied our school district to participate anyway.
 Two years later, when another pilot program for what would become the community-centered board was established, we were again disappointed at not being picked for the program; still we rolled up our sleeves and began planning for the eventual adoption of this program statewide.

 Institutionalization and the Climate of the 1960s